I’ve never been so happy to depart a destination as I was the day we left Tanzania‘s Lake Natron to visit the Maasai people in a traditional village.

 You’ll see many Moran alongside the roads in Kenya and Tanzania, with their distinctive white facial markings, offering to pose for tourist photos for money.

 When we asked Rama if this practice was frowned upon by Maasai elders, he explained that this was basically the only way these boys can support themselves during their transition to adulthood.

 Threats to the Maasai Way of Life

-Much of the land taken from the Maasai was used to create many of the world’s most famous wildlife reserves and national parks, including Kenya’s Amboseli, Masai Mara, Samburu and Tsavo and Tanzania’s Lake Manyara, Ngorongoro, Tarangire and Serengeti.
+Much of the land taken from the Maasai was used to create many of the world’s most famous wildlife reserves and national parks.
+These include Kenya’s Amboseli, Masai Mara, Samburu and Tsavo, and Tanzania’s Lake Manyara, Ngorongoro, Tarangire and Serengeti.

 A Chance to Support the Maasai

 Wherever we travel, we always buy souvenirs directly from local artists and craftsmen to help them earn a decent living.

 Now that we’ve launched our Green Global Travel Fair Trade Boutique, we’re selling some of those souvenirs and using the profits to give back to conserve indigenous nature/wildlife and culture around the world.